PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

 ```

 The provided JSON message is used to update the metadata associated with a specific dataset.
 It contains comprehensive information about the sample, acquisition process, object details, and processing parameters to ensure accurate tracking and reproducibility of the dataset.
-The following tables describe the various fields in the `config` struct:
+The `update_config` command has the following parameters:

 Sample information: